SkyeVault/Main/README.md

 ## Lorelei Noble | Full-Stack DevSecOps Engineer

 Full-stack developer and cloud security engineer with a focus on secure, scalable, and automated solutions.
-Experienced in building full-stack applications, implementing cloud security best practices, and integrating DevSecOps automation into CI/CD pipelines.
+Currently building full-stack applications, implementing cloud security best practices, and integrating DevSecOps automation into CI/CD pipelines.
 Skilled in Python, AWS security, infrastructure as code, and both offensive and defensive security strategies.

 Skills & Technologies